-The Compensation Committee selected these two performance measures because they believe sales reflect the overall acceptance of the market for our products and non-GAAP operating income reflects how effectively management delivered our products to our customers during the year.
-Sales targets were based on our consolidated results for the year, except in the case of Mr. Bohrson whose responsibilities covered only the Test Handler business.
+The Compensation Committee selected these two performance measures because they believe sales growth reflects the overall acceptance of the market for our products and non-GAAP net income reflects how effectively management delivered our products to our customers during the year.
+A reconciliation of GAAP to non-GAAP operating income used for the 2020 MIP is included as Appendix A to this proxy statement.